 TNT’s Snowpiercer has a long lineage.
 It was first conceived by Jacques Lob and Jean-Marc Rochette for the graphic novel “Le Transperceneige” in the early 1980s.
 (More graphic novels followed.)
 In 2013, South Korean director Bon Joon-ho (who, you might recall, directed a little Oscar-winning movie called Parasite) took that first book and made a movie out of it.

 The TV version is characterized as a “reboot of the film’s continuity,” and may serve as a prequel of sorts.
 While the 2013 movie takes place in 2031, TNT’s timeline starts a decade earlier: in 2021, fewer than seven years after the Earth descended into its current deep freeze.

-It’s an odd sort of story, though—part murder mystery, part Hunger Games-like dystopian sociological statement, part apocalyptic horror show.
+It’s an odd sort of story, though—part family drama, part Hunger Games-like dystopian sociological statement, part apocalyptic horror show.
 The plot (at least at first) is set up like a whodunit, a post-apocalyptic version of Murder on the Orient Express, if you will.
-But the tension between the Snowpiercer’s haves and have-nots are what really power this train.
+But the tension between the Snowpiercer’s multiple factions are what really power this train.
 The show, like its forerunners, has plenty it wants to say about social inequality.
 And that dual track leaves the story feeling a little unfocused.

 That narrative inconsistency may be a product of some behind-the-scenes drama.
 In fact, the story behind the show might make a pretty good drama itself, filled with squabbles between its makers and its network and the departure of both its showrunner (Josh Friedman) and director (Scott Derrickson).
-And thus far, critics’ reception of the show has been, in this age of prestige TV, relatively chilly.
+And thus far, critics’ reception of the show was initially, in this age of prestige TV, relatively chilly.
 (Season Two has been treated to warmer reviews.)

 If secular opinion seems mixed, Plugged In’s conclusion is more definitive.